This article demonstrates how to use the JSON Type Provider to access JSON files

 properties may be also missing, so we also access them unsafely.

+In this example we will now also create JSON in addition to consuming it.
 Let's start by listing the 5 most recently updated open issues in the FSharp.Data repository.

 // GitHub.json downloaded from